-Express yourself to influence your MP on climate justice
+Express yourself to influence federal party leaders on climate justice

 Last year, we saw a global climate movement coalesce to demand bold action to protect us from the climate crisis.
 In Canada, we made it a central theme of the 2019 federal election, and political parties made key promises and commitments.